darrenmeehan/BuddyPress-Like/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= jQuery UI removed as it should be utlised in theme

 = 0.2.0 =
 jQuery UI added back, which is required for some themes.